kevinb22/gzoltar-and-tarantula-techniques/README.md

 	- ./run-jacoco /absolute/path/to/repo/triangle triangle /absolute/path/to/repo/tacoco

 4. Compile the Tarantula classes and the test classes(triangle/tarantula classes).
+	- (in root)
 	- javac -cp /lib/\\\* tarantula/\*.java
 	- javac -cp /lib/\\\* triangle/tarantula/\*.java

 5. Run Tarantula's Main: Main requires two args(see the file for more details), the first is the absolute path to the cov-matrix.json file, the second is the name of the Test class, if the test program belongs to a package make sure to specify the package, ex: Triangle.TestSuite.
+An important note is that the TestSuite.class file must be in the same location as the TestSuite.java file.
+Otherwise the Main will not find the class file and will throw a NoClassDefFoundError
+	- copy the .class file to the same dir as the .java file
+		- cd triangle/target/../test-classes/../java
+		- cp TestSuite.class triangle/src/test/../java

-	- java -cp .:lib/\\\* tarantula.Main /abs/path/to/triangle-mvn-compact-cov-matrix.json triangle.tarantula.TestSuite
+	- java -cp .:lib/\\\* tarantula.Main /abs/path/to/triangle-mvn-compact-cov-matrix.json triangle.src.test.java.TestSuite

-	- Main can also be run in eclipse simply copy all the code tarantula dir into a new java project and use the Run Configurations option to allow for command line arguments, another option is to hard code the files and classes.
-The needed jars, (junit and json-simple) are found in the lib repo so  eclipse can easily add them.

 6. Clean the tacoco dir: Run clean-tacoco in order to clean the dir so it can be reused, this means tacoco will have to be recompiled
 	- ./clean-tacoco